epicdude78/Python-Prime-Number-Generator/README.md

 # Python Prime Number Generator

-A simple python program that generates all the prime numbers from 0 to 1000.
+A simple python program that generates and returns a list of all the prime numbers from 0 to 1000.

 # HOW TO